 “Learn everything you can, anytime you can, from anyone you can; there will always come a time when you will be grateful you did.”Sarah Caldwell

 While any language will be useful for some language jobs or for some countries or where your interests lie, it depends on the purpose of the person learning the language.

-Therefore, It is always advisable to study a foreign language that has more career scope and demand.
+Therefore, It is always advisable to study a language that has more career scope and demand.

 Most Widely Spoken Foreign Languages

 I have not considered Hindi and English since both are official languages of the Government of India.
-There is no national language as declared by the Constitution of India.
+There is no national language, as declared by the Constitution of India.

-German and Japanese are also popular in India since the economy of Germany and Japan are highly developed and offer lots of job and career opportunities in India and abroad.
+German and Japanese are also popular in India since Germany, and Japan’s economy is highly developed and offer lots of career possibilities in India and abroad.